-NOTE 18 ASSET AND LIABILITY MANAGEMENT
+NOTE 17 ASSET AND LIABILITY MANAGEMENT

 Asset and liability management is concerned with the timing and magnitude of the repricing of assets and liabilities.
 The Company's objective is to attempt to control risks associated with interest rate movements.
 In general, the Company's strategy is to match asset and liability balances within maturity categories to limit its exposure to earnings variations and variations in the value of assets as interest rates change over time.
 Additionally, the Company's strategy has been to acquire and hold assets and liabilities with short durations which are less subject to interest rate volatility.
-The Company also utilizes off-balance sheet financial techniques to assist in the management of interest rate risk (see note 17).
+The Company also utilizes off-balance sheet financial techniques to assist in the management of interest rate risk (see note 16).

 The Company's methods for evaluating interest rate risk include an analysis of its interest rate sensitivity "gap", which is defined as the difference between interest-earning assets and interest-bearing liabilities maturing or repricing within a given time period.
 A gap is considered positive when the amount of interest rate sensitive assets exceeds the amount of interest rate sensitive liabilities.
 A gap is considered negative when the amount of interest rate sensitive liabilities exceeds interest rate sensitive assets.
 During a period of rising interest rates, a negative gap would tend to adversely affect net interest income, while a positive gap would tend to result in an increase in net interest income.
-During a period of falling interest rates, a negative gap would tend to affect net interest income adversely.
+During a period of falling interest rates, a negative gap would tend to result in an increase in net interest income, while a positive gap would tend to affect net interest income adversely.
 Because different types of assets and liabilities with the same or similar maturities may react differently to changes in overall market rates or conditions, changes in interest rates may affect net interest income positively or negatively even if an institution were perfectly matched in each maturity category.